ruthenium044/Poppy/src/test.md

 Do the last optional dive

-# Day 11

-Aqua park?

 Day trip to the northeast:
 Explore Anaga Rural Park (Laurisilva forest, viewpoints) Visit Playa de Benijo or Playa del Roque (wild, beautiful beaches)

 Afternoon: Beach nap at Playa Abama or stop at Cueva del Viento (if you're feeling active)

+# Day 11

+Snorkeling or aqua park?

 # Day 12